oigbokwe73/Implementing-AI-Driven-Security-Solutions-for-Commercial-Banking-and-Financial-Institutions/README.md

 #### **Steps:**
 1. **Define Key Assets & Metrics:**
-   - Identify the systems to monitor and the metrics (temperature, vibration, energy consumption, etc.) that signal potential failures.
+   - Identify the systems to monitor and the metrics (consumption) that signal potential failures.

 2. **Data Collection:**
    - **Azure Data Lake Storage (ADLS):** Store historical and real-time data for training AI models.